What is a Big Context Window LLM?

 For instance, sparse attention focuses computations on the most relevant parts of the input sequence, rather than attending to every token.
 This dramatically reduces the computational burden.

-Retrieval-Augmented Generation (RAG) Enhancements
+### Retrieval-Augmented Generation (RAG) Enhancements for Extended Context

 While not strictly increasing the LLM's *internal* context window, advanced RAG techniques can simulate a larger effective context.
 By efficiently retrieving relevant snippets from a vast external knowledge base using **embedding models for RAG** into the LLM's prompt, RAG systems can provide the model with the necessary information.
 This is a practical approach to overcome context length limitations.